francisdiasbr/real-estate-app/README.md

 - React Native with Typescript in a Expo environment
 - React Navigation (Navigation between screens)
 - Redux (State Management)

+## Features

+- Search for properties in a natural language using one Input field;
+- Voice recognition to search for properties;

 ## Vision